-Before you submit your retirement application, you should contact DCPS ESD at least three to six months before your proposed retirement date to review.
-The DCRB Benefits Department will send you written acknowledgement of receipt of your retirement package.
+The DCRB Benefits Department will send you written acknowledgement of receipt of your retirement benefits package.
 During its review, staff will notify you if information is missing or needed or if there are any outstanding issues which may delay the payment of your retirement benefit or impact your eligibility for a retirement benefit.
 After its review, staff will calculate your retirement benefit, initiate payment, and send you a letter informing you of the amount of your benefit, the data used to calculate it, and your right to dispute the calculation.
-See "How and When Retirement Benefits Are Paid" on page 26.